VictorPaschoalini/DS_SkillHighlight/README.md

-# DataSciencePortfolio
+# DataScience_Skill_Highlights
-A collection of data science projects (by skill used).
+A collection of small to medium size data science projects (by skill used).

 Originally made in Kaggle (https://www.kaggle.com/victorpaschoalini).